invincible-pixel/URL-Shortener/README.md

 POST request ->http://localhost:8001/url
-now in body write url of any website -> it will generate short id we will cross check it in our database by writing command db.urls.find({}) Now in GET request http://localhost:8001/id
+now in body write url of any website -> it will generate short id we will cross check it in our database by writing command db.urls.find({}).
+Now in GET request http://localhost:8001/id